RELATIVE RISK OF DIABETES MELLITUS AMONG OBESE POPULATION

 Acquisition, Analysis or Interpretation of Data: Hina Khuram

-Manuscript Writing & Approval: Khuram chaudry
+Manuscript Writing & Approval: Khuram Chaudry

 All authors acknowledge their accountability for all facets of the research, ensuring that any concerns regarding the accuracy or integrity of the work are duly investigated and resolved.